 Code of Conduct / Best Practices for Media Freelancers

-- I will begin all assignments with a written contract that is agreed upon and acknowledged before the commencement of the service rendered.
+I will strive to begin all assignments with a written contract that has been negotiated, agreed upon and acknowledged before the commencement of the service rendered.
 This includes:

 - Name of contracting parties